List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify owner name, registration date, fuel type (Electric), and insurance status.
-Ensure the RC is clean and matches the seller’s ID.
+1. Check RC details on Parivahan app — Verify the owner name, registration date, and insurance status.
+Ensure there are no pending challans.

-- Check all four tyres — Look for uneven wear, which indicates alignment issues or potential suspension damage.
-Check the tyre date codes.
+5. Check all four tyres — Look for uneven wear, which indicates alignment issues, suspension problems, or even accident damage.
+Also check for cuts or bulges.

-- Check all electricals — Test power windows, central locking, power mirrors, horn, headlights, tail lights, indicators, music system, and reverse camera.
+9. Check all electricals: Test power windows, central locking, power mirrors, sunroof operation, the infotainment system, and the reverse camera.

 Insider Checks